lifebu/zig-gb/doc/apu.md

     - duty step counter: index into the selected waveform.
         - can only be reset by turning APU off.
     - duty step timer: increments at channel's sample rate (8 times channel frequency).
-        - is reset by triggering this channel.
+        - is reset by triggering this channel and APU off.
     - starting a pulse channel always outputs digital zero.
 - Wave channel (CH3):
     - sample index counter: index into wave ram table.